-An unlimited number of tickets for the Kentucky Derby infield are available to anyone who wants to get into Churchill Downs on the day of the Kentucky Derby (which always falls on the first Saturday in May).
+An unlimited number of tickets for the Kentucky Derby infield are available to anyone who wants to get into Churchill Downs on the day of the race (which always falls on the first Saturday in May).

-Keep in mind when buying tickets that the infield has no seating and there are few places in the infield to see the race.
-However, the tens of thousands of horseracing fans, the joyful atmosphere, and the abundance of alcohol combine to make the Kentucky Derby infield the site of the biggest Kentucky Derby party in town.
+Fortunately, the tens of thousands of horse racing fans, the joyful atmosphere, and the abundance of alcohol combine to make the Kentucky Derby infield the site of the biggest Kentucky Derby party in town.

-Advance admission tickets to the Kentucky Derby Infield are available through Churchill Downs.
-Additionally, admission tickets can be purchased at the gate on the day of the Kentucky Derby.
-Churchill Downs does not limit the number of people that can be admitted to the infield on Derby day, so you don’t have to worry about tickets selling out.
+Advance admission tickets to the Kentucky Derby Infield are available through Churchill Downs, and admission tickets can also be purchased at the gate on the day of the Kentucky Derby.
+Additionally, Churchill Downs does not limit the number of people that can be admitted to the infield on Derby day, so you don’t have to worry about tickets selling out.

 What to Expect

 On average, 80,000 people spend their Derby Saturday partying in the infield.
 As a result, you should be prepared to spend the day around a lot of people if you decide to enjoy the Debry this way.

 The Infield is crowded, the ground is the only sitting area, and nearly everyone is drinking throughout the day.
 Additionally, unless you are one of the first few hundred people to arrive in the infield, you’re not going to be able to get near the few infield spots where you can watch the races.
 Furthermore, there are not really many covered areas where you can get out of the elements.